TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/lesson.md

 ##Learning Objectives
 Students will be able to...
-* Use project planning skills to complete a larger project
+* Use project planning skills to complete a longer-term project
 * Create functions to organize a project
+* Apply skills learned in units 1-3 to create a functioning program

 ##Materials/Preparation
 * [Project Spec]
 * [Oregon Trail - Example Code]
+* Update the Project Spec as needed to meet your grading requirements
-* Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students
+* Try creating your own variation on the Oregon Trail code so you are familiar with the potential challenges and bugs your students will hit.

 ## Pacing Guide
 | **Duration**   | **Description** |